 You will also be invited to participate in at least one meeting with the Geoversity Life Changer staff and, possibly even an online meeting with your fellow GeoExplorers.

-Finally, you’ll have access to a password protected section of the Geoversity website with a large amount of background on staff and faculty, resources on subjects related to your full GeoYear journey and more.
+Finally, you’ll have access background on staff and faculty, resources on subjects related to your full GeoYear journey and more.

 Everything you need for bedding, transportation, meals, and all other essentials will be here waiting for you.
 And, if you forget something, not to worry: Panama is a world commercial hub so you won’t have any trouble finding what you need.

-Applicants need to apply by December 15, 2020 describing why GeoYear is for you and we will be in touch for an interview request.
+Applicants need to apply no later than two months prior to the program start date and describe why GeoYear is for you and we will be in touch for an interview request.
 Please apply early, as we have limited capacity and the program may fill up prior to the deadline.

 Upon acceptance a 10% deposit is required to secure your spot.
-Full payment is due by January 5, 2020.
+Full payment is due one month prior to program start.

 - Spots available: 12

-- Semester is 12 weeks including an optional four weeks intern experience.
+- Program is eight weeks including an optional four weeks intern experience.

-January 5 - Jan 31, 2021 (optional four weeks internship period at no extra cost for GeoYear participants)
+INTERNSHIP: February 1 - February 28, 2022 (optional four weeks internship period at no extra cost for GeoYear participants)